Radio Rhythm: Plot

 Oswald is a radio personality who runs a radio station R-A-Z-Z. Individuals with musical talents are selected before they perform there.
 The first performers consists of a rat, a horse, and a ram who sing the song And If You See Our Darling Nellie.
 Their act is well received by the live spectators.

-The next to perform is a porcupine with a cello.
-But because the porcupine's performance is drab, an animated microphone decides to help out by taking and playing the instrument in a more upbeat fashion.
-But when he gets back the cello and continues to play poorly, the porcupine gets removed from the picture.
+The next to perform is a porcupine with a cello, but because the porcupine's performance is drab, an animated microphone decides to help out by taking and playing the instrument in a more upbeat fashion.
+When he gets back the cello and continues to play poorly, the porcupine gets removed from the picture.

 Oswald then turns to a jazz band which performs the song One More Time.
 The rabbit even plays along as he takes and plays a piano.
 Some musicians and listeners sing to it.

 As Oswald plays another tune on his piano, a male donkey decides to take a female cow for a date.
 When the couple enter a saloon, the donkey gets hurled out of the place by a bull who wants to take the female cow.
 The thrown donkey lands on and smashes Oswald's piano.
 Oswald then declares an end to his station's broadcast, but the audience then made a raspberry at Oswald as the cartoon ends.